ecosyste-ms/octorule/README.md

 - `-n, --name-pattern <pattern>`: Regular expression pattern to match repository names to include
 - `-l, --label <label>`: Only process repositories that have this label
 - `--language <language>`: Only process repositories with this primary language
+- `--fork`: Only process repositories that are forks
+- `--no-fork`: Only process repositories that aren't forks

 Other Options: